data-apis/scipy-2023-presentation/paper.rst

   consumers to ensure they write portable code (the strict minimal `numpy.array_api` module is designed to help here).

 * APIs should support accelerators.
-This means not either not specifying or making optional behaviors that are difficult to implement performantly.
+This means either not specifying behaviors that are difficult to implement performantly or making them optional.

 * In a similar vein, APIs should support JIT compilers.
-For example, the type of any function's output should only depend on the types of the inputs.
+For example, the output type of any function should only depend on its input types.

 * The API is primarily functional (e.g., `xp.any(x)` instead of `x.any()`).
   Outside of Python "dunder" operators, there are only a few method defined on the array object.
-Functional APIs are already preferred for must array libraries, functional code is easier to read, especially for expressions with many mathematical functions and operations, and functions make it clearer that an operation returns a new array rather than mutating
+Functional APIs are already preferred for most array libraries, functional code is easier to read, especially for expressions with many mathematical functions and operations, and functions make it clearer that an operation returns a new array rather than mutating